drewtodd/ocsr-newsletter/content/issues/2022-02/2022-02-wise-master.md

 Greetings Brethren,

 Recently, my high school buddies and I started a podcast.
-We are all approaching 40 and thought, hmmm, x person knows football, y person knows litigation, z person knows technology and nth person, name your subject.
+We are all approaching 40 and thought: "Hmmm, _x_ person knows football, _y_ person knows litigation, _z_ person knows technology and _nth_ person, name your subject."
 We'll keep the topics light and the characters many, people will follow, maybe a few laughs.
 I don't know what we were thinking and don't worry, I won't pedal it on you in this venerable space.

 {{< figure src="img/will-francis-ZDNyhmgkZlQ-unsplash.jpg" class="full-width large border shadow" attr="Photo credit: Will Francis" attrlink="https://unsplash.com/@willfrancis" >}}